-The first book in the trilogy introduces us to our guinea pig heroes, Princelings Fred and George.
-Imagine them, if you will, scurrying around the castle using secret passages, carrying out scientific experiments that occasionally blow up in their faces and quaffing ale at their favourite tavern.
+The first book in the trilogy that turned into a ten book series introduces us to our guinea pig heroes, Princelings Fred and George.
+Imagine them, scurrying around the castle using secret passages, carrying out scientific experiments that occasionally blow up in their faces.

 They are guinea pigs in the style of Wind in the Willows, Animal Farm, Fantastic Mr Fox, and even Winnie the Pooh and his friends.

 But there is trouble in their world.
 They may not use much energy, but when they do, it is usually for important occasions.
 Energy draining to a halt to ruin the King’s Birthday celebrations is enough to send the King at Castle in the Marsh into a rage, and demand that everyone cease and desist from using it.
 George’s latest machine is destroyed; their world looks to be falling apart.
 So who better to go and solve the problem of this energy drain than the Princelings themselves?

 Leaving the security of their Castle is a big step into the unknown for these boys, and they soon meet up with strangers, some of whom are stranger than others.

 - Prince Lupin, so suave and sophisticated, with so many hangers-on fawning at his feet?